kyma-project/kyma/components/function-controller/design/internal_registry_garbage_collection.md

 ### Unreferenced blob deletion
 The simplest way to perform this is to use the `registry garbage-collection` command.

-This is implemented as simple loop in a side-car container in the registry pod.
+This is implemented as a simple loop in a side-car container in the registry Pod.
 It will run periodically and independently from the Function image garbage collection tool to remove unreferenced blobs.